McIndi/mast.installer/mast/installer/files/contrib/templates/getting-started.md

 ## Importing Configuration

-So, we have our new developer and we created a new application domain for his new project.
+So, we have our new developer and we created a new application domain for her new project.
 Now our new developer is so eager to begin that she has already created her first new service in preparation of her new application.
 It is our task to import the configuration into our dev environment.
 We can do that with